ultimatemember/recaptcha/readme.txt

 2. That's it.
 Go to Ultimate Member > Settings to customize plugin options
 3. For more details, please visit the official [Documentation](http://docs.ultimatemember.com/) page.

+== Frequently Asked Questions ==

+= Does the Ultimate Member plugin need to be activated to use this plugin? =

+Yes.
+The Ultimate Member reCAPTCHA plugin adds the Google reCAPTCHA to Ultimate Member Forms (Login, Registration, Password reset), so the main Ultimate Member plugin needs to be installed and active.

+= Does this plugin add Google reCAPTCHA to the wp-login.php form? =

+Yes, the plugin can add the Google reCAPTCHA to the WordPress native login form to improve the security of the wp-login.php form.
+This can help with spam registration via the native WordPress registration form if you have enabled from your wp-install settings to allow anyone to register via the native WP registration method.
+We support wp-login.php form's login and lostpassword actions and WordPress native wp_login_form() widget.

+= What versions of Google reCAPTCHA does the plugin support? =

+Both v2 and v3.
+The plugin supports both the checkbox for the 2nd version and the invisible reCAPTCHA of the 2nd version.
+The plugin doesn't support Enterprise reCAPTCHA at this time.

+= Does this plugin help stop spam registration? =

+Yes, by adding the Google reCAPTCHA to your Ultimate Member registration form, it can help stop/reduce spam registrations.
+However, this plugin will only protect forms added by the Ultimate Member plugin and the native wp-login.php login/registration form.
+It does not add the reCAPTCHA to other forms added by other plugins.

 == Screenshots ==

 1. Screenshot 1